Best Books of 2016 – Fiction & Non-Fiction

 A House without Windows by Nadia Hashmi – a beautiful book that introduces you to the world of Afghan women – thankfully by not projecting them as victims.

-Kashi ka Assi by Kashinath Singh – This is the only Hindi book I read this year and it was probably the best nook of the year.
+Kashi ka Assi by Kashinath Singh – This is the only Hindi book I read this year and it was probably the best book of the year.
 My travel to Varanasi later this year was enriched because of this book.
 Read it.

 The First Storyteller by Varun Gwalani – In Varun Gwalani, I discovered a promising writer who can build a fantasy world with his words.
 Keep an eye out for him.